robertklep/homebridge-klikaanklikuit/README.md

 # Homebridge KlikAan-KlikUit plugin

 This is a plugin for [Homebridge](https://github.com/nfarina/homebridge) to allow controlling your KlikAan-KlikUit outlets.
+This plugin is meant to run on Raspberry Pi's (or boards with a similar GPIO setup).

 You'll need an external executable (`kaku`) that will take three arguments: address (A-Z), device number (1-4) and state (on/off).